-At FYI, my co-founder Hiten and I create more documents than we can count.
+At Nira, my co-founder Hiten and I create more documents than we can count.
 All to ensure that our ideas and what we’re working on are communicated properly to one another and to the rest of the team.
-We also have the added benefit of using our product to keep them organized too 🙂
+We also have the added benefit of using our product to keep them organized and secure, too 🙂

 “Overcommunicate on Slack/email and record as many meetings as you can (and share those on Slack for others to consume).
 Disseminating information is a major contribution in a remote environment.
 Remote teams which write clearly, succinctly and with enough context can minimize back and forth while maximizing understanding.”